First published on Tuesday, October 21, 2025

 1. Overtime

 If an employee is working an extra hour, this could take them over their contracted hours.
-If this is the case, you might need to check your business’s overtime policy and provincial legislations to be sure they don't work past their hours of work limitations.
+If this is the case, you might need to check your business’ overtime policy and provincial legislation to be sure they don't work past their hours of work limitations.

 2. Minimum wage requirements

-You also need to be careful that the extra hour doesn’t take your employee’s pay below the legal rate.
+You also need to be careful that the extra hour doesn’t take your employees’ pay below the legal minimum wage rate.

-For example, if a salaried employee on minimum wage does an extra hour’s work for no extra money, this drops their hourly rate—so you need to be careful not to underpay them.
+For example, if a salaried employee on minimum wage does an extra hour’s work when daylight savings ends for no extra money, this may drop their hourly rate—so you need to be careful not to underpay them.

 3. Working time

-You need to make sure that the extra hour doesn’t mean you’re breaching any working time regulations, too.
+You need to make sure that the extra hour doesn’t mean you’re breaking any working time regulations, too.
 All adult workers:

 Must not work more than 8 hours in a workday or 48 hours a week.